healeycodes/crane-search/README.md

 ## Use it

-Add your document files and their metadata.
+Describe your document files and their metadata.

 ```toml
 [input]